maltehedderich/blog/docs/posts/dspy_miprov2.md

 # Programmatic Prompt Optimization: Building a Spam Filter with DSPy and MIPROv2

 Most prompt engineering today is manual and intuition-driven.
 We tweak wording, rearrange instructions, and evaluate outputs by gut feel.
 But as LLM applications move from prototypes to production, this approach doesn't scale.
-What if we could replace intuition with data, optimizing prompts programmatically against measurable metrics just like we tune any other part of a software system?
+What if we could replace intuition with data, optimizing prompts programmatically against measurable metrics similar to how we optimize model weights?

 <!-- more -->